 There are many answers to that.
 And the answers mentioned here are not exhaustive but suggestive.

 Users are increasingly consuming content that is high-quality and that shows that the content creator has put time and effort into creating it.
-We have already seen Youtube iceberg theory where most of the content being uploaded today on the platform will never see the light of the day or screen of the user in this case.
+We have already seen Youtube iceberg theory where most of the content being uploaded today on the platform will never see the light of the day or the screen of the user in this case.

 This means that in any content platform, be it Youtube, search, Instagram, or Twitter, new pieces of content are shown to fewer users to decide whether they are worthy of a larger reach.